chriszarate/sheetrock/README.md

 * Sheetrock sometimes outputs useful information to the browser console, including options validation problems and warnings and errors reported by Google’s API.
 * At any time, you can find the number of outstanding AJAX requests in `$.fn.sheetrock.working`.
 * You can also latch onto the most recent jQuery promise via `$.fn.sheetrock.promise`.
+Make sure you return a promise so that Sheetrock can continue to chain off of it.
 * On large spreadsheets (~5000 rows), the performance of Google’s API when using `sql` queries can be sluggish and, in some cases, can severely affect the responsiveness of your application.
 At this point, consider caching the responses for reuse (see below).